maurya251099/Plant-disease-detection-with-CNN/README.md

+# Please use Plant Village Dataset
+## Please run on Colab Pro
 ### Plant-disease-detection-with-CNN
 ### This is with regards to the plant vision problem statement
 ### Numpy : a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.